Body of Lies (film): Music

 The film score was composed by Marc Streitenfeld, who has composed music for Ridley Scott for three features.
-He recorded the orchestral portions of his score at the Eastwood Scoring Stage at Warner Brothers Studios.
-Of note is the presence of a song in the film named "If the World", performed by Guns N' Roses, and taken from their album Chinese Democracy.
-The track plays over the beginning of the end credits, but is not included on the official film soundtrack.
+He recorded the orchestral portions of his score at the Eastwood Scoring Stage at Warner Bros.
+Studios Burbank.

+Of note is the song "If the World", performed by Guns N' Roses, and taken from their album Chinese Democracy.
+The track plays during the end credits but is not included on the official film soundtrack album.
 Streitenfeld also collaborated with Mike Patton and Serj Tankian on the song "Bird's Eye", which was written specially for the musical score of the film.
-It was not included on the soundtrack album but was released separately as a single.
+It is not included on the soundtrack album, but was released separately as a single.